Cycling-On this day... Born April 18, 1990, Dutch cyclist Anna van der Breggen

 Van der Breggen has no intention to end her career anytime soon, because she loves very minute of it.

-"I'm happy every day I'm on my bike, it's the key to perform as an athlete," she says.
+"I'm happy every day I'm on my bike, it's the key to perform as an athlete," she said.

 Whatever happens, she now has an extra year to wait until she can defend her Olympic title in Tokyo.